 Related: Obesity – Definition and Risks

-The researchers of the study evaluated 200 women who all had participated in past studied regarding fat tissue, muscle mass and bone density.
+The researchers evaluated 200 women who all had participated in past studies regarding fat tissue, muscle mass, and bone density.
 Nearly one-third of all patients had 30% fat tissue as well as declining muscle mass and bone density.

 The study’s researchers believe this would be a major problem for older women as they cannot perform well.
-They also cannot walk fast, walk stairs well, stand up or sit down multiple times without feeling pain.
-According to the researchers, when people gain weight they lose bone density and muscle mass, and excessive weight gain can cause major problems leading to increased risk of falling or breaking a bone.
+They also cannot walk fast, walk stairs well, stand up, or sit down multiple times without feeling pain.
+According to the researchers, when people gain weight, they lose bone density and muscle mass, and excessive weight gain can cause major problems leading to an increased risk of falling or breaking a bone.

 Related: Obesity Statistics of 2013

-This study hopes to remain individuals to consider the overall damage was done to their body if they are overweight and to encourage them to lose weight to relieve pressure from the bones and lower their risk of breakages.
+This study hopes to remind individuals to consider the overall damage done to their body if they are overweight and to encourage them to lose weight to relieve pressure from the bones and lower their risk of breakages.
 While it is common for these things to happen with old age, excessive body fat can make muscle and bone problems worse for aging women.
-They hope that this study helps to demonstrate the damage that can be done to the body when it has too much weight and why losing weight not only for overall health but for muscle and bones issues, is so important.
+They hope that this data helps demonstrate the damage that can be done to the body when it has too much weight and why losing weight is so important for overall health and muscle and bone issues.

 Preventing Osteosarcopenic Obesity